Share this with

 - Explore the ancient streets of Kyoto before dining at night with your very own Geisha

-- Visit the Golden Pavillion Kinkakuji Temple, built in 1397 for Shogun Ashikaga Yoshimutsu
+- Visit the Golden Pavillion Kinkakuji Temple built, in 1397, for Shogun Ashikaga Yoshimitsu

 - Take a day trip to the ancient capital of Nara, home to hundreds of freely roaming deer

 Ise’s coastal bays, forested parklands and small, traditional towns form a breathtaking reprieve from urban life.

 - Spend two nights at the idyllic Amanemu, on the coast of the Ise National Park

 - Explore numerous pearl fisheries, and take a sunset cruise along the Ise coastline

 - Visit the Ise Jingu shrine, one of the largest and most revered shrines in Japan

 In the foothills of Mount Fuji and surrounded by hot springs, Hakone is the place to rejuvenate at a luxurious Japanese Ryokan.

 - Enjoy unparalleled views of Mount Fuji from the longest ropeway in Japan